Astoritin/BloatwareSlayer/README_EN.md

 </details>

-## Configuration Settings
+## Configuration File

 Starting from version v1.2.1, Bloatware Slayer supports manually enabling or disabling the following features.
-Please open the configuration file <code>/data/adb/bloatwareslayer/settings.conf</code> to view and modify the settings.
+Please open the configuration file <code>/data/adb/bloatwareslayer/settings.conf</code> to view and modify the settings if needed.
 If not specified in the <code>settings.conf</code> file, the default value is <code>300</code> seconds (5 minutes).
 However, the default value within the <code>settings.conf</code> file is <code>180</code> seconds (3 minutes).

 1. **<code>brick_timeout</code>**: Sets the timeout for determining if the device has bricked.
 It requires a positive integer, measured in seconds.
 The default value is <code>300</code> seconds (5 minutes).